-- Prepare RNs with MS degrees to sit for national certification exams as gero, adult, or family nurse practitioners.
+- Prepare RNs with MS degrees to sit for national certification exam as a family nurse practitioners.

 - The 21-credit option can be completed in two semesters (full-time), or four semesters (part-time)